Nitisha-Sharma11/Prodigy-InfoTech-DataScience-Internship-2025/Task-3/README.md

-# Task 3: Exploratory Data Analysis (EDA)
+# Task 3: Exploratory Data Analysis (EDA) – Heart Disease Dataset

-This folder contains the Jupyter notebook for **Task 3** of my Data Science Internship at **Prodigy InfoTech (June 2025)**.
+This task is part of my Data Science Internship at Prodigy InfoTech (June 2025).

-## 📌 Description:
-This task involves performing exploratory data analysis (EDA) on a sample dataset.
-Key steps include identifying missing values, statistical summaries, value counts, and visualizing distributions and relationships using graphs.

-## 📁 Files Included:
-- `Task3_EDA.ipynb` – Jupyter notebook with complete EDA process.
-- `eda_charts/` – Folder (if added) containing EDA plots and graphs.
+In this task, I performed a detailed Exploratory Data Analysis (EDA) on a heart disease dataset to uncover meaningful insights and trends in the data.

 ---

-✅ **Internship Duration**: 1 June 2025 – 30 June 2025
-👩‍💻 **Intern**: Nitisha Sharma
+## Dataset:
+The dataset contains medical data of patients including attributes such as age, cholesterol, blood pressure, fasting blood sugar, and chest pain type, among others.

+---

+## Tools and Libraries Used:
+- Python
+- Jupyter Notebook
+- Pandas
+- Matplotlib
+- Seaborn
+- pandas_profiling / ydata-profiling

+---

+## Key Steps Performed:

+1. **Initial Data Inspection**
+   - Checked shape, data types, and previewed records

+2. **Missing Value Analysis**
+   - Identified and handled null/missing values (if any)

+3. **Statistical Summary**
+   - Descriptive statistics of all features

+4. **Univariate & Bivariate Visualizations**
+   - Histograms and box plots for distribution
+   - Correlation heatmap for multivariate analysis

+5. **Insights**
+   - Found key features that strongly affect heart disease (like chest pain, cholesterol, age)

+---

+## Conclusion:
+This EDA helped uncover relationships and distributions among features that are linked with the likelihood of heart disease.
+It provided a strong foundation for future predictive modeling and feature selection.